srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 The files for this tutorial are located on [GitHub here](https://github.com/srcole/demo_OSG_python).
 I will describe each of these files in the steps below, when they become relevant.

-Clone these files onto the OSG system, and then navigate into the folder created.
+Clone these files into your home directory on the OSG system, and then navigate into the folder created.

 ```
 $ git clone https://github.com/srcole/demo_OSG_python
 $ cd demo_OSG_python
 ```

 There are some unnecessary files you can remove to reduce clutter.